Susan Visvanathan: Career

 Susan started her career as senior lecturer in sociology, Hindu College, University of Delhi in 1983.
-She was head of the Department of Sociology there from 1989 to 1997.
-She joined the Centre for the Study of Social Systems, Jawaharlal Nehru University (JNU) in 1997, where she is now a professor.
-She teaches Sociology of Religion, Historical Anthropology, Classical Social Theory and gender studies.
+She was head of the Department of Sociology in Hindu College from 1989 to 1997.
+She joined the Centre for the Study of Social Systems, Jawaharlal Nehru University (JNU) in 1997, from where she retired as a professor of sociology in 2022.
+At JNU, she taught courses in Sociology of Religion, Historical Anthropology, Classical Social Theory and gender studies.
 She was chairperson of the Centre for the Study of Social Systems, School of Social Sciences, Jawaharlal Nehru University from 2010 to 2012.

 She was Honorary Fellow, Indian Institute of Advanced Study, Shimla 1990–1995, and Fellow, Nehru Memorial Museum and Library, New Delhi 1989–92.
 She was a Charles Wallace Fellow in Social Anthropology to Queen's University Belfast 1997.
 She has been a visiting professor to Maison des Sciences de L'Hommes, Paris (2004), Paris 13 University (2011).
 She has been guest faculty at Freie University, Berlin and at University of California at Santa Cruz and at San Diego, South Asia Network at Lund University, Sweden and at University of Jamaica at Mona campus.
 She has been an honorary consultant to the World Council of Churches, Geneva 1987–89, consultant to the Oxford University Press, New Delhi 1994 to 1999 and from 2009 onwards and consultant to Freie University, Berlin, 2011.
-She was the Research Excellence Fellow at the Central European University (CEU), Budapest (2018-2019).
+She was the Research Excellence Fellow at the Central European University (CEU), Budapest (2018–2019).

 She also writes fiction during winter and summer breaks from the university, extending sociological and theoretical concerns in the more vivid prose of literary fiction including short stories and novels.